charmoniumQ/PROBE/docs/benchmark_suite/README.md

 - **CPU benchmarks.**
   SPEC CPU INT 2006 [@henningSPECCPU2006Benchmark2006] and SPLASH-3 [@sakalisSplash3ProperlySynchronized2016] test CPU performance.
-  We implement SPLASH-3 but not SPEC CPU INT 2006, since SPEC is non-free.
+  While we do not expect CPU benchmarks to be particularly enlightening for provenance collectors, which usually only affect I/O performance, it was used in three prior works, so we tried to implement both.
+  However, SPEC CPU INT 2006 is not free (as in beer), so we could only implement SPLASH-3.

 - **Sendmail.**
   Sendmail is a quite old mail server program.